ThiagoMunich/hey-ginko-challenge/README.md

 - Customized app name, icon and splash screen
 - Added modern rating system with swipe to rate
 - Added treatment in case of no family member yet added
+- Added treatment to fill all child information before adding to list
 - Followed Git best practices with small, concise and clear commit messages

 ---